 IRM Name Change

-Information Resource Management will change its name to the Office of Information Technology (OIT) when its new Web site is completed.
+Information Resource Management (IRM) will change its name to the Office of Information Technology (OIT) when its new Web site is completed.
 The new Web site is more service oriented and status updates will be clearer.

 New Business/Other Items